Godzilla 2000: Production

+Special effects

 Regarding Godzilla's design, director Takao Okawara wanted to make "something new" and noted that Godzilla's height has changed over the years, stating, "I felt that that distance between human beings and Godzilla was too much, so we reduced its height back to something closer to the original at approximately 170 feet."
 The basic design of the suit was modelled heavily after the KingGoji suit from 1962's King Kong vs. Godzilla.

 Godzilla 2000 was produced on a budget of approximately $8,300,000.
 Kenji Suzuki, who had worked as an assistant director on previous Godzilla movies, supervised the special effects.
 Miniature effects work was not emphasized as strongly as it had been in preceding installments.
 Instead, compositing techniques such as chroma key were heavily utilized to integrate the suitmation Godzilla footage into shots of real-life locations.
 The film also contains the first fully computer-generated shot of Godzilla realized in a Japanese production (previous films only used CGI to visualize graphical display representations of Godzilla or to blend computer effects work with a live-action shot).
 The film features around 400 visual effect shots.